 From your own unique perspective, how do you view your adopted home, New York – much featured yet still containing hidden angles?

 I hear people saying that you could take interesting shots in New York even if you kept your eyes closed!
 It is indeed an architecturally interesting place to live.
 Manmade canyons.

-Despite prices rising everyday, from groceries, transportation to rent, despite one of the highest taxation in the country and a constant structural patching, fixing and asbestos removal activity, the city shows its age and it is really not aging very gracefully.
+Despite prices rising every day, from groceries, transportation to rent, despite one of the highest taxation in the country and a constant structural patching, fixing and asbestos removal activity, the city shows its age and it is really not ageing very gracefully.

 Are there still hidden angles here?
 Unseen photographic opportunities?
 Certainly.

 Just walk these streets at any time, day or night.
 You’ll need to be able to see those hidden gems, but they are there.
 And they will continue to be there, for anyone who has the eye to see them, forever, until the end of time, or the end of New York City, whichever comes first.

 How do you manage to be ingenuous even within the constraints of commercial projects?